NotRichardAtAll/NotRichardAtAll.github.io/README.md

 ## If you wanna stay

+> [!NOTE]
+> The Issues section is an important channel for users and developers to communicate.
+Please try to avoid sending irrelevant messages.
+>
+> If you really want to send, please add the Label: Off Topic.
+>
+> Our administrators will clean up these messages regularly, so your off topic issues may not be visible after a period of time.
+This is normal.

+> [!WARNING]
+> The Issues section is not intended for casual chatting or venting emotions, therefore the following are strictly prohibited in the Issues section:
+>
+> - Advertising, spam, or misleading information
+> - Discriminatory (racial discrimination, gender discrimination, etc.)
+> - Privacy violations and Abusive language
+> - Political (political propaganda, canvassing or campaign for votes, etc.)

 Since you want to stay here, it means you have your own reasons.

 I won't force you to leave, but is it because you